When planning a wedding, brides (and grooms!) dream of their perfect wedding day. A day that celebrates their love and who they are as a couple.

 One goal is to host a memorable event that leaves a lasting impression on your guests.
 However, no newlywed couple wants their guests whispering, “Can you believe they did that??”

 Admittedly, the rules of wedding etiquette can sometimes feel vague and confusing.
 Caught up in the flurry of activity, many couples commit etiquette blunders without even realizing it.
 Here are some major etiquette mistakes you may have thought were acceptable but should really be avoided:

 1. DO NOT Include Registry Info with Your Invitation.

-Although you may have seen it, it’s never okay (and certainly tacky) to include registry information on or within an invitation to the wedding or reception, or with any wedding announcement (even in small print on the back).
-Doing so shifts the emphasis from desiring their presence to asking for presents.
+Although you may have seen it, it’s never OK (and indeed tacky) to include registry information on or within an invitation to the wedding or reception or with any wedding announcement (even in small print on the back).
+Doing so shifts the emphasis from desiring the presence of your family and friends to asking for presents.

 2. DO Make Sure Those Invited to Your Shower or Engagement Party are Invited to Your Wedding

-Anyone that you wish to invite to a pre-wedding party must also be included on the wedding guest list.
-If you care enough about someone (or feel an obligation) to invite them to a party or shower, then they are special enough to be included in your wedding guest list.
-For some helpful tips on creating your wedding guest list, check out this post.
+Anyone you wish to invite to a pre-wedding party must also be included on the wedding guest list.
+If you care enough about someone (or feel obligated) to ask them to a party or shower, they are special enough to be included in your wedding guest list.
+Check out this post for helpful tips on creating your wedding guest list.